mattneary/Lampas/README.md

 Lampas
 ======
 Lampas is my first attempt at a Scheme implementation of my own.
-Currently its unique features include lambda shorthand and vector notation.
+Currently its unique features include lambda shorthand, vector notation, and Lisp-style macros.

 ```ruby
 [1 2 3]